koushik-aravalli/az-function-lab/labs/lab01/README.md

 ***Note : Azure Storage Explorer can create temporary local Storage Emulator, and using this, populate the local.settings.json file with the connection string of the local storage account***

 #### Lab01_TimerTrigger
-Actions are same as above except at the last step of Select a trigger, instead select TimeTrigger
+Actions are same as above except at the last step of Select a trigger, instead select TimeTrigger.

+After generation of the code, copy the code from [file](Lab01_Timertrigger.cs)

 #### Lab01_ServicebusTrigger
+Actions are same as above except at the last step of Select a trigger, instead select ServicebusQueueTrigger.

+After generation of the code, copy the code from [file](Lab01_ServicebusQueuetrigger.cs)

+#### Complete setup with CLI and VSCode

   - Setup: Create RG, StorageAccount, SB
       - Login